qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I'm a little worried," said Eugene Lawson, "about Points Three and Four.
 Taking over the patents is fine.
 Nobody's going to defend industrialists.
 But I'm worried about taking over the copyrights.
 That's going to antagonize the intellectuals. [...]
 We don't want to lose them.
 They can make an awful lot of trouble."

 > "They won't," said Fred Kinnan.
-"Your kind of intellectuals are the first to scream when it's safe— and the first to shut their traps at the first sign of danger. [...]
+"Your kind of intellectuals are the first to scream when it's safe — and the first to shut their traps at the first sign of danger. [...]
 Do anything you please to the intellectuals.
 They'll take it."

 Mouch notes they don't actually have the legal power to seize patents.
-"And we have to preserve a semblance of legality— or the populace won't take it."
+"And we have to preserve a semblance of legality — or the populace won't take it."
 Soon the meeting ends; directive 10-289 will go into effect May 1st.

 When Dagny finds out about the new rules, she resigns immediately and tells Eddie she's going to an old cabin she had inherited from her father.
 Eddie is not to communicate with her about the railroad or reveal her location to anyone but Hank.
 She calls Hank for a final conversation.
 Hank will work for the next two weeks until he is required to "voluntarily" sign the Gift Certificate.